Clay and his father, now both in heaven together.

 Now they can chat for eternity.

 He and Marie France had a special bond.
-They shared so many adventures.
+They shared so many journeys.

-Chan treated many family members to wonderful adventures.
+Chan treated many family members to wonderful voyages and adventures.

-We got to go to several family reunions in Colorado, a trip to Disneyworld in Florida, a road trip with he and Marie France to Washington and Canada, trips to Catalina Island, a trip to Hawaii islands, and a wonderful adventure tour to France, England, Scotland and Wales!
+We got to attend several family reunions in Colorado, a trip to Disneyworld in Florida, a road trip with he and Marie France to Washington and Canada, family sailing trips to Catalina Island, a trip to the Hawaiian islands, and a wonderful exciting tour to France, England, Scotland and Wales!

 He loved Arizona and fortunately got to spend some of his last of life there.